SBoudrias/Inquirer.js/packages/inquirer/README.md

 <a name="contributing"></a>

 **Unit test**
-Unit test are written in [Mocha](https://mochajs.org/).
 Please add a unit test for every new feature or bug fix. `npm test` to run the test suite.

 **Documentation**
 Add documentation for every API change.
 Feel free to send typo fixes and better docs!